 This gives you a great daylight view of the city.
 You then watch as the city slowly lights up before seeing it in its full evening dress!
 The only problem with this is you won’t be the only one to have this idea!
 It will be very crowded at this time.

-One option is to purchase a City Pass.
-With one of these passes, you get access to at least 2 of the observation decks for a fixed price plus quite a few other attractions saving, sometimes, a considerable sum.
+One option to Cut Costs is to purchase an Attractions Pass.
+With one of these passes, you get access to at least 2 of the observation decks for a fixed price plus quite a few other attractions.
+Saving, often, a considerable sum.
 They are a really great way to save money and see more of the City than buying individual tickets.

 For example, the New York CityPASS offers a visit to the Top of the Rock and a visit to the Empire State Building.
-It also includes a same day Evening return.
-So go up the Empire state building one morning, then return after 8 PM and you can go up again for free!
-Seeing the City in both the day and the night.
-Plus schedule your top of the rock for sunset and you really will have the skyscraper viewing nailed!
+It also includes a same-day Evening return.
+Allowing you to go up the Empire state building during the day, then return after 8 PM and you can go up again for free, Offering views of the City at both day and night.
+Plus, schedule your Top of the Rock visit for sunset and you really will have the skyscraper viewing nailed!

-There are 3 pass’s available and it’s a bit confusing but well worth investing to maximize your trip and minimize your costs!
+There are 4 pass’s available and it’s a bit confusing but well worth investing to maximize your trip and minimize your costs!

 Have Your Say

-If you are planning a New York trip feel free to ask any question in the Comments Below or if you have already been up one of New York’s Towers Let me know in the Comments Below which Tower you went up?
+If you are planning a New York trip feel free to ask any questions in the Comments Below or if you have already been up one of New York’s Towers Let me know in the Comments Below which Tower you went up.
 Do you agree with our Assessment?
-Or if you have any further questions let me know?
+Or if you have any further questions let me know.